nhungnth406/Customer-Segmentation-Analysis/README.md

 # Customer-Segmentation-Analysis
-In project is about segment the customers using the RFM model and K-means clustering method.
+This is about segment the customers using the RFM model and K-means clustering method.

 The project was completed under the study and reference of many sources.